The Poor Christ of Bomba

-Poor Christ of Bomba is a satire novel by Mongo Beti.
+The Poor Christ of Bomba is a satirical novel by Mongo Beti.
 It was published in 1956 as Le Pauvre Christ de Bomba.

 Plot

 Set in the 1930s, the story is narrated by Dennis who is Father Drumont's house-boy.
 The story revolves around Father Drumont who established a parish in Bomba, a small village in southern Cameroon.
 It tells about how he strives to convert the natives to Christianity and encourage monogamy.